smiosoft/assets/src/icon/README.md

 ### Editing

+#### Attributes

-- Update the `id` attribute for appropriate layers/nodes
+Update the `id` attribute for appropriate layers/nodes

 ### Exporting

 Ensure to export as `Plain SVG`, without any of the editor metadata.
-Additionally, use [svgomg](https://jakearchibald.github.io/svgomg/) to optimise the icon.
+Additionally, use [svgomg](https://jakearchibald.github.io/svgomg/) to further optimise the icon.